swathishenoy1/DSPy-deep-research-tutorial/README.md

 - Differences in reasoning patterns across models
 -How structured LLM workflows behave across providers -The potential benefits of programmatic LLM pipelines

+TODO: Add csv on comparison between outputs of different models.